patternfly/patternfly/README.md

 #### Update screenshots
 When making visual changes to a full page example, new example preview screenshots must be generated.
 To update the screenshots:

-- open a terminal and run `npm run build` and `npm run serve`
+- open a terminal and run `yarn build && yarn run serve`
-- in another terminal, run `npm run screenshots`
+- in another terminal, run `yarn screenshots`

 ## Guidelines for CSS development